iwterry/news-explorer-frontend/README.md

   * For signing in, a popup form opens at path /sign-in.
 When the form is closed, the URL changes to /.
 * A user can search for, save, and delete articles (along with getting information on current user).
 * To search for news articles, the API from [NewsAPI](https://newsapi.org) is used.
+  * The NewsAPI API key required to make a search is not located in this repository.
+This project looks for the key at src/utils/config.js relative path of the project.
-* To save and delete articles, the API located at https://github.com/iwterry/news-explorer-api is used.
+* To save and delete articles as well as login and register, the API located at https://github.com/iwterry/news-explorer-api is used.
-* This front-end project is hosted using Google Cloud servers and can be accessed at https://iwterry-news-explorer.students.nomoreparties.site.
+* This front-end project can be used fully and accessed remotely at https://iwterry-news-explorer.students.nomoreparties.site and uses Google Cloud servers.